multani7871/employee-led-SPVs/board_member_guide.md

  - Obedience
 	 -

-How are board members compensated for these duties and the extra liability they entail?
+What are the different types of board members and how are theycompensated for these duties and the extra liability they entail?
 - CEO/co-founders
 	- Common stock holdings
-- Lead investors
+- Lead investors of each funding found (“investors”)
 	- Carried interest and management fees.
 The investors' LPs pay these fees.
 - Independent directors
 	- The company will compensate the independent directors.
 Sometimes 0.5%-2% equity, which drops as the company grows.
 The company may sometimes compensate with cash in addition to the equity.

 We’ll ignore independents for now.

-Immediate difference in how cofounders and investors reps are compensated.
+Immediate difference in how cofounders and investors are compensated.

 Ownership.
 Control.
 Possession.